We live in an age of disruption – and that's a good thing.

 This blog is a quick look at three industries (Healthcare, Finance and Insurance) that are ripe for disruption this decade due to big data and artificial intelligence.

-Clearly big data and AI will change almost every industry this decade... but none more than these.
+Clearly big data and Artificial Intelligence will change almost every industry this decade... but none more than these.

 Healthcare is so massively broken, that its disruption will come easy and happen fast.
 Hundreds of startups are working to make you the 'CEO of your own health' -- to augment (or replace) doctors and hospitals.